TOAST-DOCS/Security-Groups/zh/public-api.md

 ---

-### Create Security Group
+### Creating a security group

-Create a new security group: new security group, by default, includes the egress security group rules.
+Create a new security group.
+Newly created security groups include the egress security group rules by default.

 ```
 POST /v2.0/security-groups